- Home

 Muscle group: Calves (back of lower leg)

-- Stand upright, with a wall or chair as support if necessary.
+- Stand upright, with your hand resting against a wall or on a stable chair as a support (if necessary).

-- Lift your heels off the ground, keeping your knees and body straight.
-Breathe out while lifting.
+- Breathe out as you lift your heels off the ground, keeping your knees and body straight.

 - Hold the position for a moment.
-Return to the starting position, then repeat the calf raise.
+Return to the starting position.
+Repeat.

-⇑ Increase the difficulty slightly by standing with the balls of your feet on a small step (so that your heels hand over the edge) and/or holding weights in your hands.
-You can also add a challenge by doing the exercise one leg at a time.
+⇑ As you improve, increase the difficulty by standing with the balls of your feet on a step (so that your heels hang over the edge), holding a hand rail.
+You can also try the exercise as pictured holding hand weights, or doing one leg at a time.

 Chair rise